-- ✓ Check that all lug nuts are present. - Check that lugs are not loose (rust trails around nuts). - Check that there are no cracks radiating from lug bolt holes or distortion of the bolt holes.
+- ✓ All lug nuts are present.

+- ✓ Lug nuts are tight.

+- ✓ No rust trails around nuts

+- there are no cracks radiating from lug bolt holes or distortion of the bolt holes.

 Hub Oil Seal: Seals for axle/wheel assembly lubrication.
 Bearing seizure and uneven braking may result from lack of lubrication.